 That’s Nataniël.
 Make it tough and he will find a way to make it work.
 While the theatres are only allowed a 50% capacity, the costs of staging a show remain the same.

 He is flummoxed about the fact that theatres are compared to rugby matches in the pandemic sense because it has been found internationally that theatres are some of the safest venues around.
 “Audiences sit quietly and listen to a show.
 There’s no communicating and cheering or physical touch.
 But we still have similar costs as if the auditorium is fully packed.
 Theatres aren’t charging you only 50 percent fees,” he notes.

 And again being artists, they don’t provide 50 percent shows.
-Once they decide to step up, it’s all systems go – and with more than a few months with dark theatres, there’s an excitement bubbling as the doors are open slowly yet with exuberance.
+Once they decide to step up, it’s all systems go – and with more than a few months of dark theatres, there’s an excitement bubbling as the doors are still opening slowly yet with exuberance.